 - 2016 140.6 World Championship (Kona) Qualifier and strong finisher

-- Coached himself and 4 others to 140.6 Kona World Championship qualifiers, and many 70.3 qualifiers
+- Coached himself and five others to 140.6 Kona World Championship qualifiers, and many 70.3 and BQ qualifiers

 - Competed in British Middle Distance National Championship 2012 (Cowman)